akuklev/akuklev.github.io/kotlin-inplace.md

 Pending objects
 ---------------

-As many other languages, Kotlin employs RAII pattern to deal with resources, thus some objects may hold resources or block threads and have to be finalized.
+Objects that may hold resources or block threads have to be timely finalized.
 The first step to ensure correctness dealing with such objects, is to mark them by inheriting from `Pending` interface and mark the `@Finalizing` members by the respective annotation:
 ```kotlin
 class SomeResource : Pending {
   ...